The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

 This robustness also explains why, during replication (cell division), cells also inherit their operating ability and resting potential; the existing membrane cell continues to grow in the same way.
-Its voltage remains the same, and the voltage defined in this way adjusts the concentrations appropriately.
-Moreover, it explains why, during evolution, cells first formed: a couple of lipids came together to form a membrane, establishing cellular electricity.
-As Fig.~\ref{fig:RestingPotential3} depicts, the concentrations may adapt to the living conditions (whether living in see-water), but the general operating principles remained the same.
-The see-water environment enables using thinner membrane and lower membrane voltage; however, the same electric field is is used in all cases.
+Its voltage does not depend on its size, so it remains constant, and the voltage defined in this way adjusts the concentrations accordingly.
+Moreover, it explains why, during evolution, cells first formed: a couple of lipids came together to form an imperfect membrane with holes, establishing cellular electricity.
+As Fig.~\ref{fig:RestingPotential3} depicts, the concentrations may adapt to the living conditions (whether living in seawater), but the general operating principles remain the same.
+The seawater environment enables the use of thinner membranes and lower membrane voltages; however, the same electrical field is used in all cases.

-Given that neurons share the external (global) concentrations (defined by the vast amount of ions in bulk), they provide a firmly fixed offset value to the always-the-same electric potential.
+Given that neurons share the external (global) concentrations (defined by the vast amount of ions in the bulk), they provide a firmly fixed offset value to the always-the-same electrical potential.
 This way, the operations of the individual neurons do not interfere.
 Furthermore, the internal (local) concentrations can adjust themselves even following a very rough charge perturbation while issuing an \gls{AP}; moreover, when the living organism is growing.